ryanh-ops/presale-staking-dapp/README.md

 ## Attention!
-Some buttons aren't working when running the project on the VSCode terminal; they only work on the CMD terminal.
+Some buttons aren't working when running the project on the VSCode terminal; they only work on the Command Prompt.

 <div id="top"></div>